 The coating on most of those wires is a bit more delicate than the plating on gold-plate or silver-plate wire.
 Hammering and handling with pliers must be done carefully so that the coating isn't damaged.

 Typically craft wire does not come in different tempers.
-It's usually somewhere between dead-soft and half-hard, but closer to dead-soft.
+It's usually somewhere between dead-soft and half-hard.